-Detailed information about GERP's fiduciary net position is available in a separately-issued PERA financial report that includes financial statements and required supplementary information.
+Detailed information about each pension plan's fiduciary net position is available in a separately-issued PERA financial report that includes financial statements and required supplementary information.
 That report may be obtained on the Internet at www.mnpera.org.

 REQUIRED SUPPLEMENTAL INFORMATION